show_page.php1 : mt04.jpg

 HISTORY: This rat was on a chronic 2-year oral toxicity study.
 Malocclusion and dental fractures were common in treated animals.
 The surfaces of the incisors were white, thickened or pitted.
 Frequently, the nasal, maxillary, frontal and parietal bones of treated rats were white, thickened, and rough compared to those of control animals.
 The changes were bilaterally symmetrical.

 MORPHOLOGIC DIAGNOSIS: 1.
-Teeth: Dysplasia, ameloblastic and odontoblastic, diffuse, moderate, with enamel loss and malformation, dentin malformation, and basophilic globular material within ameloblasts, odontoblasts, dentin, and enamel, Sprague-Dawley rat, rodent.
+Teeth: Dysplasia, ameloblastic and odontoblastic, chronic, diffuse, moderate, with enamel loss and malformation, dentin malformation, and basophilic globular material within ameloblasts, odontoblasts, dentin, and enamel, Sprague-Dawley rat, rodent.

 ETIOLOGIC DIAGNOSIS: Dental fluorosis and osteofluorosis